- Average Cost: $42,000

 - Hire a remodeling company or general contractor.

 - Consult with an architect before you start to ensure that the design will work with your home which helps to enhance the resale value.

 - Hire a structural engineer to ensure that the plans are safe and sound.

-A sunroom can be a cost-efficient alternative to more traditional additions to a home.
-Average sunroom addition costs run from $16,000 for the average sunroom, all the way up to $70,000 or higher for a 200-square foot addition with a slab foundation and footings.
+A sunroom can be a cost-efficient alternative to more traditional home additions.
+According to Patio Enclosures, the average sunroom addition costs run from $16,000 all the way up to $70,000 or higher for a 200-square foot addition with a slab foundation and footings.
 The overall cost for a project like this will depend on how much space it will be adding, the extras like electrical wiring or if it is heated for a 4-season room or not heated for a 3-season room and the location of the sunroom.
 Other things to consider including hiring:

 - Carpenters: will charge around $75 per hour